 8. Do you have any questions for us?

 Always have questions ready.
 Doing research on the company and asking questions about their market, their expected growth, or about specific events or charities they support is impressive.
-This shows that you prepared, but also have an interest in what they do as a business, not just the position.
+This shows that you prepared, but also that you have an interest in what they do as a business, not just the position.

 Do you still need a little extra help?
 Schedule a mock interview with one of our specialists today!